dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/camera-control.md

 > The SDK also has a built-in algorithm that adjusts focus distance based on the blurriness of a particular area.
 Specify the area with the parameter `area`.
 >
-> NOTE:the area is a rectangle defined by its center point and its width and height.
+> NOTE: the area is a rectangle defined by its center point and its width and height.
 All coordinates can be in pixels or percentages, such as "500px" or "50%".
 Percentages are based on stream dimensions.

 ```js
 await enhancer.setFocus({